 The most recent project, completed in the fall of 2018, assessed how well dairy cattle digest essential amino acids in seven common feed ingredients (corn silage, grass hay, alfalfa hay, soybean hulls, dried distillers’ grains with solubles, brewers’ grains and corn).
 As dairy nutritionists move away from formulating diets based on crude or metabolizable protein in favor of ones that meet specific amino acid requirements, this research will help them better tailor the dietary needs of the dairy cattle they are serving, while reducing the amount of nitrogen that is excreted into the environment.
 This research will be included into various dairy models used by the industry, such as the National Research Council’s Nutrient Requirements of Dairy Cattle, which is slated to be updated in the coming years.

-In the future, AFIA will be involved in developing a similar database for measuring the environmental impact of feed additives used in cattle diets.
-The goal is to select ingredients that are more easily digested by cattle to reduce the amount of nutrients that are excreted in manure.
+In the future, the AFIA will be involved in developing a similar database for measuring the environmental impact of feed additives.